 While many believe that wetting a trampoline can damage it or make it unsafe, the truth is that it is perfectly safe to jump on a wet trampoline if you are a bit careful.
 In fact, you can find trampoline sprinklers that are designed to spray your trampoline with water as the kids jump on it.

 In this article, I will help you bust some of the myths surrounding wet trampolines and help you understand how water and trampoline can become friends instead of foes.

 First, let’s talk about the obvious issue.
 A slippery jumping mat on a trampoline is never ideal.
 It can lead to awkward falls and result in some serious injury if you are not careful.
 But is a wet trampoline really that slippery?

 I’ll admit it; a wet trampoline does get a bit slippery, especially if you are wearing shoes while jumping on it.
 But if you take off your shoes, it should not feel that slippery, at least not to the point that you will slip and break your ankle.
 I always recommend taking your shoes off when jumping on the trampoline anyways.

-If you leave your trampoline out in the rain, it will get a lot more slippery, though.
+Leaving your trampoline out in the rain, it will get a lot more slippery, though.
 That is because by the time it stops raining, there will be a big puddle of water at the center of the jumping mat.
 In that situation, it is not a good idea to let your kids jump on the trampoline.